Remote Appointment Setters in LATAM: Role, Skills & Costs

 Sales sense

 An appointment setter is the first contact in your funnel.
 They need a foundation in sales principles, the ability to qualify leads, and a knack for persuasion.
+When you're ready to scale beyond a single setter, these same sales fundamentals underpin our guide to building a virtual outbound sales team in LATAM.

 Tech and CRM